 Students will receive further training in sight singing and ear training, utilizing intervals, scales, and triads in melodies.
 Rhythmic and melodic dictation will be included.
-Prerequisites: MU 111AS and MP 131 or consent of instructor.
+Prerequisites: MU111AS and MP131 or consent of instructor.
 (Spring)

-MU122WC Music Appreciation (2)
+MU122 Music Appreciation (2)

 This class is a study of the elements of music as found in classical music literature of all historic periods.
 Includes listening to recorded music.
-(Fall and Spring in Weekend College only)
+(Alt)